pkuecuekyan/PXAlertView/README.md

 # PXAlertView

 PXAlertView is a block-based, customizable, stylable UIAlertView replacement.
 It fits harmoniously into the iOS 7/8 look-and-feel.
 Alerts can also be enhanced with any custom UIView.
-[PXAlertView](https://github.com/alexanderjarvis/PXAlertView) has been expanded to include a cancellable pie-style or spinner-style activity indicator.
+The original [PXAlertView](https://github.com/alexanderjarvis/PXAlertView) has been expanded to include a cancellable pie-style or spinner-style activity indicator.

 ## Preview
 ![Demo Animation](animation.gif)